shouta256/finance-ai-analyzer/docs/architecture.md

 # Architecture

 Safepocket follows a thin-frontend/BFF topology.
-Next.js exposes the only public surface, while the Spring Boot ledger service, databases, and supporting infrastructure live in a private VPC.
-Native and partner integrations interact with the same contract via the BFF or an AWS Lambda facade.
+Next.js exposes the only public surface, while the Spring Boot ledger service and supporting infrastructure live in a private VPC.
+PostgreSQL now runs on Neon (managed over TLS), and native/partner integrations interact with the same contract via the BFF or an AWS Lambda facade.

 ## Logical View